brentp/vcfexpress/README.md

 [![Rust](https://github.com/brentp/vcfexpr/actions/workflows/rust.yml/badge.svg)](https://github.com/brentp/vcfexpr/actions/workflows/rust.yml)

-This is an experiment on how to implement user-expressions that can filter (and soon modify) a VCF and specify an output template.
+This is an experiment on how to implement user-expressions that can filter (and modify) a VCF and specify an output template.
 It uses lua as the expression language.
 It is fast.

 For the optional output template, it uses [luau string templates](https://luau-lang.org/syntax#string-interpolation)